djhaskin987/degasolv/docs/command-reference.rst

 Overview of ``generate-card``
 +++++++++++++++++++++++++++++

-This subcommand is used to generate a card file.
+*Introduced as of version 1.0.2 .* This subcommand is used to generate a card file.
 This card file is used to represent a package within a degasolv repository.
 It is placed in a directory with other card files, and then the ``generate-repo-index`` command is used to search that directory for card files to produce a repository index.

 Explanation of Options for ``generate-card``
 ++++++++++++++++++++++++++++++++++++++++++++